 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

-Ark Blacklands and Ark Little Ridge Primary Academies are part of Ark – a leading education charity and one of the country’s top-performing academy operators.
+Ark Blacklands, Ark Castledown and Ark Little Ridge Primary Academies are part of Ark – a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

 Ark’s relationship with the Secretary of State is set out in the Ark master funding agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Blacklands and Ark Little Ridge.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 The board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
 This means that Ark Hastings Primary Academies governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 The Ark Schools Articles of Association, Master Funding Agreement and Accountabilities Framework can be found on the Ark Schools website here.